milanaryal/milanaryal.github.io/_posts/2015/2015-06-06-getting-started-with-grunt.md

 * "-g" is an argument (a kind of optional bit of info) for the command short way of saying "--global" This means we're installing Grunt globally on our system.
 This is a good thing.
 You want to be able to use it everywhere.
 * "grunt-cli" is another argument.
 This time telling npm what you want to install.
 In this instance the Grunt Command Line Interface.

+You should close and reopen the terminal as well.
+That's a generic good practice to make sure things are working right.
+Kinda like restarting your computer after you install a new application was in the olden days.

-To make sure Grunt has been properly installed, you can run the following command:
+To make sure Grunt has been properly installed, you can run the following one-liner command again:

 {% highlight bash %}
 $ grunt --version